 - In contact sports, such as hockey or football, collisions between two players are a normal part of the game.

-However, normal risks do not include accidents caused by an intentional hit, being too rough or because the rules or safety instructions were not followed.
+However, normal risks do not include accidents caused by an intentional hit, being too rough, or because the rules or safety instructions were not followed.
 A player who does not follow the rules can be held responsible for injuring another person.
-For more information about the general rules of civil responsibility, please refer to our article Civil Responsibility.
+For more information about the general rules of civil responsibility, see our article Civil Responsibility.

 Mechanical equipment that participants use, such as chair lifts, are included in the accepted risks.
 However, if the equipment is in poor condition or the people supervising it are negligent, the owner or operator of the centre can be held responsible.